Fight Traffic Ticket in DelawarePage OverviewSUMMARY: How to Fight a Delaware Traffic Ticket

 The judge will view evidence and hear testimony from you and your witnesses, as well as from the ticketing officer, and make a decision.

-If you’re found guilty, the court will make you aware of the fines and penalties you face.
+If you're found guilty, your Delaware traffic court will make you aware of the fines and penalties you face.

 Probation Before Judgment Program